-If you or a loved one has been diagnosed with cancer, injured by Zantac, or died as a result of using ranitidine, contact Pintas & Mullins Law Firm at (800) 635-1144 for a free consultation.
+If you or a loved one has been diagnosed with cancer or died after using Zantac or ranitidine, contact Pintas & Mullins Law Firm at (800) 635-1144 for a free consultation.
 There is no obligation to move forward with your case.
 We can provide you with answers to your questions and provide ways that you can proceed forward with your potential case.

 What Is Zantac?

 Zantac is a brand name version of the medication ranitidine, which is a type of histamine-2 blocker that works by reducing the volume of stomach acid your body produces.
 It was commonly available in the United States as an over the counter way to treat heartburn and the symptoms of gastroesophageal reflux disease, often known by its acronym GERD.
 For other conditions, such as stomach and intestinal ulcers, Zantac could help to prevent and treat these conditions.

 On a long-term basis, your doctor may have advised you to take Zantac more regularly to help manage medical conditions where your stomach produces too much stomach acid.
 This includes medical conditions, such as Zollinger-Ellison syndrome.
 The active ingredient in Zantac, ranitidine, could have been prescribed as a pharmaceutical intervention from your pharmacy in different doses than what was available in the over the counter version in the United States over the past few decades.